Tawakkol Karman: Facebook Oversight Board

 On 6 May 2020, Facebook appointed her to its oversight board.
 Following her appointment, she was subjected to Saudi Arabian harassment in its media.
 In response, she stated that she hoped that she would not end up like Jamal Khashoggi.

 Philanthropy

 On 13 February 2023, Tawakkol Karman together with Turkish Disaster and Emergency Management Presidency (AFAD) built 50 temporary shelters for the brutal 6 February 2023 Turkey-Syria earthquake victims and her foundation also sent relief convoys to earthquake-raged areas in Turkey and Syria.

+Belqees TV

+Belqees TV was the news channel established in 2014 with the help of the Doha Centre for Media Freedom and known for its affiliation to the Muslim Brotherhood and owned by Tawakkol Karman.
+She established it in 2014 in Saana, Yemen, but was forced to move to Istanbul, Turkey in 2015, due to the Houthi takeover in Yemen.
+In the passing decade it got over one million subscribers on YouTube and three million followers on Facebook.
+It streamed live all day and night and showed field reports, talk shows, documentaries, and original drama during Ramadan.
+In Late November the channel was shut down following the allegations by Morocco, that accused Tawakkol Karman and Belqees TV of encouraging violence, hate, and support for terrorism, and of insulting Moroccan state institutions.
+These claims are based on things she allegedly said and posted online during protests in Morocco.
+After Morocco filed a legal complaint through the Moroccan Lawyers Club, Turkey treated it as a criminal case, stopped Belqees TV from broadcasting, and shut down its offices there.